RootlessAgrarian/mappingguide/docs/index.md

 3. Bright Lights, Big City: urban areas
 4. A River Runs Through It:  rural areas
 5. A Field Guide to Objects:  more on object types
-6. Summary of Intermediate Tools, Tips and Tricks
+6. Intermediate Tools, Tips and Tricks

 ### Advanced Tutorials